 Research that belongs to 'Professionals and Performance' is about the following questions and related descriptions:

-- How do professional fields develop and how do they develop professionalism?
+- How do professional fields control and empower their members?

-- How do norms and routines affect professionals and professional work?
+- How do professionals organise and lead professional work?